radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

-This unit test for the `Project` model knows quite a lot.
-It knows how to
+This unit test for the `Project` model knows quite a lot.It knows how to create
-create projects and it knows how to create tickets and it knows how to create
+projects and it knows how to create tickets and it knows how to create users.
-users.
-If any of these models had validations that were added that required
+It's more of an integration test than a unit test!
+If any of these models had
-other attributes to be present, then the `create` calls here will need to be
+validations that were added that required other attributes to be present, then
-updated with those fields.
-Adding something to the `Project`, `Ticket` or
+the `create` calls here will need to be updated with those fields.
+Adding
-`User` model would require this spec to change.
+something to the `Project`, `Ticket` or `User` model would require this spec to
+change.
+This spec has more than one reason to change.

 Of course, we could write the spec better and stub out these other classes: